-The iBeat Heart Watch is a sleek and stylish watch that continually monitors your heart for unsafe parameters.
-Our 'always-on' sensors track your heart rate, pulse strength, blood flow, movement, and activity.
-We then analyze this data in real-time to look for potentially life-threatening cardiac emergencies.
+The iBeat Heart Watch is a sleek and stylish watch that continually monitors your heart rate.
 Should anything appear to be off, we will ask if you are okay.
 If you indicate you are not okay or do not respond within ten seconds, our dispatch team will be contacted.
 The product functions like an everyday watch - shows you the time and allows you to set an alarm or timer - but also includes an emergency help button that when pressed can notify your emergency contacts, our dispatch team, and if needed, 911.

 We have begun taking online pre-orders and will ship the watch, first come, first served, beginning in late July 2018.
 White and rose gold watches will be shipped in 2019.
 Simply click the 'Pre-Order' button on our website to buy an iBeat Heart Watch.
 We will send email updates as the exact shipping date nears.

 The iBeat Heart Watch retails for $249, with monthly monitoring starting at $17.
 The monitoring fee covers our 24-hour dispatch support and cellular functionality.
 Every iBeat Heart Watch purchase comes with one free month of monitoring.
 Users who pre-purchase a yearly monitoring plan will save $41. iBeat also offers 0% financing through Affirm, enabling customers to forgo one full payment and instead pay in easy and flexible monthly payments.
 There is no commitment to continue the monitoring service after your free month.
 Should you forgo the monitoring fee, the watch will still function, but it will not be able to alert your emergency contacts or 911.